 Greenough is located on Prescott Street, half a block from two other freshman dorms.
-Built in 1922 as an apartment building, its 90 residents enjoy some of the nicer first-year accommodations, with hardwood floors, large windows, and views into the green courtyard behind the building.
+Built in 1922 as an apartment building, its 90 residents enjoy some of the nicer first-year accommodations, with hardwood floors, large windows, and views of the green courtyard behind the building.
 Residents in singles, doubles and triples share hallway bathrooms, while residents in six-person suites have in-suite bathrooms.
-In addition to enjoying its peaceful atmosphere, Greenough residents also can conveniently stop by the Freshman Dean's Office to ask a question or borrow movies, kitchen equipment, and boardgames; work with a student editor at the Writing Center, grab a gourmet sandwich and a coffee at the airy Barker Cafe, or go out for frozen yogurt at Berryline or waffles at Zinnekin's.
+In addition to enjoying its peaceful atmosphere, Greenough residents also can conveniently stop by the Freshman Dean's Office to ask a question or borrow movies, kitchen equipment, and boardgames; work with a student editor at the Writing Center, grab a gourmet sandwich and a coffee at the airy Barker Cafe, or go out for frozen yogurt at Berryline.

 Hurlbut, built in 1959 and home to 60 students, has some of the most desirable housing on campus.
 On one end of the building there are large singles clustered around a common space, forming a “pod.”
 On the other end of the building are spacious six-person suites.
 Hurlbut residents benefit from close proximity to Lamont, the 24-hour, undergraduate library, the “Kong,” a fun restaurant that serves food late into the night, and the Barker Center for Arts and Humanities, including its cafe full of delicious drinks, pastries, and sandwiches.
 The picturesque lawn, located a few feet from the dorm's entrance, is optimal for picnics and studying on warm days.